mkuthan/mkuthan.github.io/_posts/2025-04-12-home-assistant-solar.md

 ⚡ **In-Feed Priority**: This mode prioritizes selling energy to the grid.
 The battery will neither charge nor discharge unless "Time Charging" is enabled and properly configured.

-🌐 **Off-Grid**: Designed for installations without grid power, this mode is not relevant to this project.
+🌐 **Off-Grid**: Designed for installations without grid power, this mode isn't relevant to this project.

 ## Automation for inverter mode